charles-uno/circuit-python/readme.md

 # Circuit Python

-Playing with the Circuit Playground Express!
+Playing with the **Circuit Playground Express**!
+No guarantee that anything here will work with any other model.

 The file system on these things can be a bit flaky.
 Seems safer to work locally then copy files over.
 That also makes it easy to swap around `main.py` without losing the old one.